 The process looks like this:

-- Open the gas cap and using just an LED light (no spark risk) and the syphon, I empty the gas tank.
-The syphon will lift grit and larger debris will stick to the syphon hose.
+Siphon – Open the gas cap and use just an LED light (no spark risk), and with the siphon, I empty the gas tank.

-- Add a small amount of fresh gas and repeat to rinse.
+Rinse – Add a small amount of fresh gas and siphon again.

 Using Gas Stabilizer In Snowblower

-You can of course decide to use it all season and that’s fine, however most only use it before storing their kit at season’s end.
-It works great in all small engines 2 and 4 stroke.
+You can, of course, decide to use it all season, and that’s fine; however, most only use it before storing their kit at the season’s end.
+It works great in all small engines, 2 and 4 strokes.